 And don’t forget, some types of amblyopia, like those caused by strabismus, will also benefit from vision therapy.

-Is if there is an age where amblyopia can no longer be corrected?
+Is there an age where amblyopia can no longer be corrected?

 No, doctors in the past said that age 8 was the end of what they called the “critical period”, where everything was done wiring together and could no longer be helped or corrected.
 Luckily, we know now that due to neuroplasticity or the brain’s ability to change, that we can often cure amblyopia in kids even twice that age.
 That being said, it’s always easier to correct when the patients are younger, so that’s a great reason to make sure the whole family has a yearly comprehensive eye exam.
 Yes and we actually start seeing kids at 6 months of age and encourage parents to schedule their kids for an eye exam to rule out things their kids may never complain about, like amblyopia.